OluOrija/LoadedDiceQuotesApp/documentation/S0 - Brainstorm/ProjectPlan.md

   - **Mitigation**: Optimize queries and implement caching strategies.

 #### **6. Next Steps**
+- Research and create a UI/UX prototype using wireframes
 - Define detailed requirements for Feature 1 and Feature 2.
 - Research and validate datasets for quotes.
 - Set up Azure resources and development environment.